Bacchus Residents

 General Information:

-Domesticated degus are scientifically known as Octodon degus, but they're informally referred to as the common degu.
-They're native to Chile and can live between 6-8 years in captivity, although ages up to 10-13 years have been reported.
+Domesticated degus are scientifically known as Octodon degus, but they're informally referred to as the common degu or bush-tailed rats.
+They're semi fossorial Caviomorphs native to Northern and Central Chile; found in the Andes slopes up to 1200m.
+They usually live between 6-8 years in captivity, although ages up to 10-13 years have been reported.

 Degus usually live in groups referred to as ‘herds’.
 As a small but vocal rodent, you'll frequently hear degus ‘chatting’ to their companions – sometimes even their owners too.
 The more experienced you become, the more you’ll recognise their different calls – ‘degu language’ can be difficult to understand but not impossible.